 But more colossal than both World Wars put together is the war on earth that started in heaven.
 Every person on this planet is directly affected and involved (Eph.
 6:13-17; Luke 10:18; Rev 12:7-12).
 It’s a reality we must also remember.

-Jesus the Omnipotent, Conqueror by death, will soon return to transport all who joined His ranks from earth’s battlefield, to a time and place where all the wretched consequences of cosmic war will forever be past (John 14:1-4; Rev. 1:7; 21:4).
-On that day we shall share in His victory.
+Jesus, the omnipotent conqueror of death, will soon return to unify all those who joined His ranks from earth’s battlefield to a time and place where all the wretched consequences of cosmic war will forever be past (John 14:1-4; Rev. 1:7; 21:4).
+On that day we will share in His victory.